 Artist Statement:

 My work explores place, landscape and personal experiences through playful and also structural approaches to recording and presenting images.
 Focusing on objects, both the sentimental and the throwaway, and the history and lives of things and places, I look to create work both autobiographical and performative.
 While exploring the local and personal through a feminist lens, I aim to preserve these objects and places, while questioning what they really say to and about us.
-I work mainly in video, and also use sculpture, drawing and writing in my practice.
+I work mainly in video, and also use sculpture, photography, drawing and writing in my practice.

 Screenings and Exhibitions: